Travelcard: Exceptions

 Although located in Zone 6, travel by Heathrow Express from Heathrow Central, Heathrow Terminal 4 or Heathrow Terminal 5 to London Paddington station is not included.
+The historical Heathrow Connect service did not accept Travelcards at the airport either; they could be used on the rest of its route between Hayes & Harlington and Paddington, but when this route was replaced by TfL Rail and later the Elizabeth line, this restriction was dropped and Travelcards are now usable there.

-Travel on the High Speed 1 rail link between London St Pancras and Stratford International is also not included unless the travelcard is "out-boundary": valid to a station outside London.
-This is because High Speed 1 is considered to be "outside the zones" except for London St Pancras station.
+Travel on the High Speed 1 rail link between London St Pancras and Stratford International is also not included unless the travelcard is marked "plus high speed" This is because High Speed 1 is considered to be "outside the zones" except for London St Pancras station.

 Revenue allocation

 The revenues from Travelcard sales are divided according to a scheme agreed by Transport for London and the Rail Delivery Group.
 A quarterly survey known as the Travelcard Diary Survey is undertaken, where travelcard holders are asked to record all the bus, rail and tube trips they have made using their travelcard.
 Both "in-boundary" and "out-boundary" (i.e. Travelcards in or outside the zonal areas) are surveyed, as well as day and monthly, weekly and annual Travelcards.
 Ensuring that a statistically valid sample that will give a fair and accurate allocation presents a challenge.
 The average mileage recorded on each mode is then calculated to give allocation factors of the Travelcard revenue to tube, bus and rail.